jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/HowTo.md

 ### Steps to follow
-The Azure IoT Device Simulator needs two basic things before starting:
+The Azure IoT Device Simulator needs two basic prerequisites before starting:
  - settings (do not forget to update the connection string settings)
  - reachable DTDL models